libreswitch/ops/tests/rest/rest_test.md

     }
 }
 ```
- b.
-Verify if the HTTP response is `201 CREATED`.
+    2. Verify if the HTTP response is `201 CREATED`.
- c.
-Verify if the HTTP response is empty.
+    3. Verify if the HTTP response is empty.
- d.
-Execute the POST request again from above.
+    4. Execute the POST request again from above.
- e.
-Verify if the HTTP response is ``400 BAD REQUEST``.
+    5. Verify if the HTTP response is `400 BAD REQUEST`.
- f.
-Verify if the HTTP response is not empty.
+    6. Verify if the HTTP response is not empty.

 ### Test result criteria
 #### Test pass criteria